 Summer Learning from a Distance

-Through socially-distanced in-person and virtual programs, the library was able to bring Summer Learning to 7,000 people, despite the pandemic.
+Through virtual and socially distanced in-person programs, the library brought Summer Learning activities and engagement to 7,000 people, despite the pandemic.

 Community Outreach Partnerships